endsat/endsat/README.md

-# `ends.at/github-username` redirects anywhere you want it to
+# `ends.at/your-github-username` redirects anywhere you want

-It's quick and easy to create a short, custom URL that points where you choose + any shortlinks you create.
+Your custom URL can also point to any shortlinks you create.
+`ends.at/your-github-username/shortlink`

 ## Get Started in 3 Simple Steps